 Lilies have been an integral part of auspicious celebrations across cultures for thousands of years.
+That make Lilies bouquet so special and close to the heart.
 An embodiment of purity and love, lilies have consistently been an unrelenting preference for weddings and funerals.

 This flower is ingrained in western culture and mythology.
 The origin story of lilies dates back to ancient Greek civilization.
 When the droplets of Hera’s (queen of gods) milk fell on the surface of the earth, lilies bloomed.
 One astonishing fact about lilies is, they are found everywhere on earth in various shapes, colours, and sizes.
 From white lilies to orange and purple, the diversity is spell-bounding from Asiatic lilies to Tiger lilies.

-Each variety of Lily has a particular association with it.
+Each variety of this flowers has a particular association with it.
 For example, white lilies are considered the qualities of purity and virtue.
 They get equated with the Virgin Mary in Christianity.